 There are no groups to join but there will be others hiking on the trails and staying at the Refugios.
 Many people hike the trails solo.
 There’s a ranger station nearby each major point and I’m told the trails are well-marked.

 Hiking the second day is from Paine Grande Refugio to Grey Refugio – a gorgeous seven mile trail along Grey Lake.
 It will be the most challenging with a bit of climbing in the beginning.
-Other trekkers have reported strong wind in this area, which is a bit of a concern.
+Other trekkers have reported strong wind in this area, a concern.